mkopsho/kopsho-cafe/blog/django-futz-1.md

 ![df-brella](../../images/django-futz/df-brella.gif)

 And that's (almost) it for our Django portion!
 We've fairly easily set up a virtual environment, an entire Django app, and a very simple data model for the app.
-Now that all that setup is out of the way, we'll move on to Graphene/GraphQL in part 2 of this series (TBD).
+Now that all that setup is out of the way, we'll move on to [Graphene/GraphQL in part 2 of this series](./django-futz-2.html).

 [⟵   back to blog](./blog-home.html)